LottieManser/LottieManser.github.io/_projects/3_project.md

 ---
 layout: page
-title: Vertebrate Segmentation Clock
+title: Vertebrate segmentation slock
 description: Cell movements, gene regulation and tempo in the vertebrate segmentation clock.
 img: assets/img/segmentation_clock_fish.jpg
-importance: 1
+importance: 3
 category: work
 related_publications: false
 ---
 Work from my masters looking into cell movements and whether they are governed by external tissue movements or gene driven.
-In addition, I'm working on a amthematical model for the segmentation clock GRN which does not require delays, allowing for more probing into tempo mechanisms.
+In addition, I'm working on formulating a mathematical model for the segmentation clock GRN which does not require delays, allowing for more probing into tempo mechanisms.